 Raiden yanks Kronika’s trump card out from under her and redeems himself.
 Liu saves the universe, restored as the narrative’s champion and newly ordained protector of Earthrealm as the God of Fire and Thunder.

 It was surreal to engage in the last gasp of a story and have it completely and utterly focused on Liu’s actions and motivations.
 There was no switching between characters, no intermission to another part of the story.
 The last forty minutes of MK11 is pure, unadulterated Liu Kang heroism.

 The whole gambit more or less blew my mind.
 I had accepted a while ago that Liu would be reduced to nothing (again), and die (again).
-I expected the Cage family would save the day (again), but the story hit that swerve hard.
+I expected the white exceptionalism of the Cage family would save the day (again), but the story hit that swerve hard.

 I still get chills thinking about it.

 When all is Said and Done